-

 to your assertion, like

-feel confident enough, assert.
-If not, work toward
+confident enough, assert.
+If you don't, focus on

 Your